Crate muddy

 §muddy

-muddy is a static string obfuscation library, designed to provide an easy way of avoiding simple static binary analysis tools such as strings or YARA rules.
-It functions by encrypting texts at buildtime, and decrypting them lazily at runtime.
+muddy is a literal string obfuscation library, designed to provide an easy way of avoiding simple static binary analysis tools such as strings or YARA rules.
+It functions by encrypting texts at build time, and embedding an in-place decrypter that is evaluated at runtime.

 §Usage & Examples